r0ckwav3/conveyor-chaos/README.md

 - [X] Better Textures
 - [ ] In game tutorial
 - [ ] Whatever else I want if I'm still working on this project

+## Known bugs
+ - Rotating a held tile will also rotate the tile you are hovering over.